kendu/php/README.md

 # PHP 7 image

-This docker images runs php-fpm.
+This docker image runs php-fpm.
 Usually you'd like to use this with nginx.

 ## Included modules
 * curl